Koenigsegg CCX: Motorsport

 In order to compete in the FIA GT Championship Koenigsegg created the CCGT race car, based on the production CC model range; making its debut appearance at the 2007 Geneva Motor Show and built to comply with the ACO and FIA regulations for the GT1 class.

 The CCGT's engine is based on the unit used in the Koenigsegg CCX with the superchargers removed and the capacity increased to 5.0 L to compensate for the loss of power.
 The CCGT had over 600 kg downforce and over 600 hp normally aspirated, racing restricted hp.
 Due to the already lightweight construction of the road-going model it was based on, the weight was easily reduced under the minimum 1100 kg, which means that the Ballast can be placed optimally in order to meet the mandatory weight.

 Two months after the car completed its first shakedown runs, the FIA GT1 regulations were suddenly changed, according to the altered regulations, carbon monocoques were disallowed and there had to be a minimum of 350 road cars produced per year of the model that was to compete, something that Koenigsegg was unable to achieve, prohibiting the CCGT from racing.

 On 14 July 2023, the CCGT was sold for £3,319,000 (inclusive of buyer's premium) in Bonhams Goodwood Festival of Speed auction.

-Production
+Production and chassis numbers

 The CCX was produced between 2006 and 2010 and the total production amounted to 49 cars (30 CCX, 9 CCXR, 6 CCX/CCXR Edition, 2 CCXR Special Edition and 2 CCXR Trevita).
 One of them was a CCX used for Crash tests and the other was a CCXR which is still a factory test car.
 Some CCX cars have later been upgraded to CCXR-specifications.